Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 Adds a page to the admin under Multi-Tenancy/Maintenance that allows you to start all tenants shells in a staggered way.
 This is useful when you have a lot of tenants and you want to start them in a staggered way to avoid overwhelming the database or other resources.
 Starting up all the tenants ensures that they get updated to the newest migration steps and also all the above maintenance tasks run.

 You can edit the maintenance options directly on the Multi-Tenancy/Maintenance page if you click on the edit button.

+- Batch Size: You can set the batches that the tenants should be run in and the waiting time span between the batches.
+- Time Span Between Batches: You can set the time span between the batches.
+This is the time that the system will wait after starting a batch of tenants before starting the next batch.
-You can set the batches that the tenants should be run in and the waiting time span between the batches.
-You can set if you want to run it in parallel or not.
-If you set it to parallel it will start the Batch Size of tenants at once, otherwise it will start tenants one-by-one and then wait the time span after the Processing Step amount of tenants has been started.
+- Run In Parallel: You can set if you want to run it in parallel or not.
+If you set it to parallel it will start the Batch Size of tenants at once, otherwise it will start tenants one-by-one and then wait the time span after the Batch Size amount of tenants has been started.
+- Current Version: The current version of the staggered maintenance process.
+Usually this should not be set manually.

 Functions on the page: